Children's Play Area

 Lactation Centers and Nursing Mothers Room

-Currently MSP Airport offers three lactation centers at Terminal 1 -- adjacent to Gate F2; near Gate C13, on the main level under the stairs; and near Gate G9.
-There is also a nursing room above the entrance to Concourse E on the mezzanine level and near Gate C13.
-There's also a center at Terminal 2 between Gates H10 and H11.
+MSP Airport offers several lactation centers at Terminal 1 -- adjacent to Gate F2; near Gate C13, on the main level under the stairs; and near Gate G9.
+There is also a nursing room above the entrance to Concourse E on the mezzanine level.
+At Terminal 2, there is a lactation center between Gates H10 and H11.

 For access to the centers, visit the nearest Information Booth.
 The assistant will provide you access to the room.
-If the Information Booth is on staff, call the manager on duty at 612-366-6069 who will send an attendant to open the center.
+If the Information Booth is not staffed, call the manager on duty at 612-366-6069 who will send an attendant to open the center.